 Revised Game Plan

 The moment the Colorado spring season allows, the Rockies and I will meet face to face on a much more intimate playing field.
 I will be back on two wheels and they will be patiently waiting.
-And until then, I will be starving for a true taste of their grandor.
+And until then, I will be starving for a true taste of their grandeur.

 During the upcoming months, I will be documenting my recovery and will fine tune a “continuation start date” for the spring.
 So long as I’m breathing, I will always fight to finish what I start.
-I am grateful my accident wasn’t fatal and that recovering, then continuing, is even an option.
+I am grateful my accident wasn’t fatal and that recovering, then continuing, is an option.
 Now it’s time to start healing my knee so I can return to Colorado and get back to healing my mind.
 Dear Rocky Mountains, hold on to my heart til I get back, please.
 Thnx. <3

 // NOTHING FOLLOWS //